 - Third-party sources: You can scan messages from third-party sources for data imported into mailboxes in your Microsoft 365 organization.
-Communication compliance supports connections to several popular platforms, including Instant Bloomberg, Facebook, Twitter, and others.
+Communication compliance supports connections to several popular platforms, including Instant Bloomberg and others.

-To learn more about messaging channel support in communication compliance policies, see supported communication types.
+To learn more about messaging channel support in communication compliance policies, see Detect channel signals with communication compliance.

 Communication compliance helps you address common pain points associated with complying with internal policies and regulatory compliance requirements.
 With focused policy templates and a flexible workflow, you can use actionable insights to quickly resolve detected compliance issues.

-Identifying and resolving compliance issues with communication compliance in Microsoft 365 uses the following workflow:
+Identifying and resolving compliance issues with communication compliance uses the following workflow:

 In this workflow step, you identify your compliance requirements and configure applicable communication compliance policies.
 Policy templates are a great way to not only quickly configure a new compliance policy, but to also quickly modify and update policies as your requirements change.
-For example, you may want to quickly test a policy for offensive language and anti-harassment on communications for a small group of users before configuring a policy for all users in your organization.
+For example, you may want to quickly test a policy for inappropriate content on communications for a small group of users before configuring a policy for all users in your organization.

 By default, Global Administrators do not have access to communication compliance features.
 To enable permissions for communication compliance features, see Make communication compliance available in your organization.

-You can choose from the following policy templates in the Microsoft 365 compliance center:
+You can choose from the following policy templates in the Microsoft Purview compliance portal:

-- Offensive language and anti-harassment: Use this template to quickly create a policy that uses the built-in classifier to automatically detect content that may be considered abusive or offensive.
+- Monitor for inappropriate text: Use this template to quickly create a policy that uses built-in classifiers to automatically detect text in messages that may be considered inappropriate, abusive, or offensive.

-- Sensitive information: Use this template to create a policy to scan communications containing defined sensitive information types or keywords to help make sure that important data isn't shared with people that shouldn't have access.
+- Monitor for sensitive information: Use this template to quickly create a policy to scan communications containing defined sensitive information types or keywords to help make sure that important data isn't shared with people that shouldn't have access.

-- Regulatory compliance: Use this template to create a policy to scan communications for references to standard financial terms associated with regulatory standards.
+- Monitor for financial regulatory compliance: Use this template to quickly create a policy to scan communications for references to standard financial terms associated with regulatory standards.

 - Custom policy: Use this template to configure specific communication channels, individual detection conditions, and the amount of content to monitor and review in your organization.

 In this step, you look deeper into the issues detected as matching your communication compliance policies.
-This step includes the following actions available in the Microsoft 365 compliance center:
+This step includes the following actions available in the Microsoft Purview compliance portal:

 - Alerts: When a message matches a policy condition, an alert is automatically generated.
-For each alert, you can see the status, the severity, the time detected, and if a case is assigned and its status.
+For each alert, you can see the status, the severity, the time detected, and if an eDiscovery (Premium) case is assigned and its status.
 New alerts are displayed on the communication compliance home page and the Alerts page and are listed in order of severity.